-Problem solving is a central aim, and often means, of teaching school mathematics, and hence this and supporting skills (e.g., select, represent, model) feature prominently in the domain of applying knowledge and conceptual understanding.
-In items aligned with this domain, students need to apply mathematical knowledge of facts, skills, and procedures or understanding of mathematical concepts to create representations and solve problems.
-Representation of ideas forms the core of mathematical thinking and communication, and the ability to create equivalent representations are fundamental to success in the subject.
+The applying domain involves the application of mathematical tools in a range of contexts.
+The facts, concepts, and procedures will often be very familiar to the student, with the problems being routine ones.
+In some items aligned with this domain, students need to apply mathematical knowledge of facts, skills, and procedures or understanding of mathematical concepts to create representations.
+Representation of ideas forms the core of mathematical thinking and communication, and the ability to create equivalent representations is fundamental to success in the subject.

-The problem settings are more routine than those aligned with the reasoning domain.
+Problem solving is central to the applying domain, but the problem settings are more routine than those aligned with the reasoning domain, being rooted firmly in the implemented curriculum.
 The routine problems will typically have been standard in classroom exercises designed to provide practice in particular methods or techniques.
 Some of these problems will have been in words that set the problem situation in a quasi-real context.
-Though they range in difficulty, each of these types of "textbook" problems is expected to be sufficiently familiar to students that they will essentially involve selecting and applying learned procedures.
+Though they range in difficulty, each of these types of "textbook" problems is expected to be sufficiently familiar to students that they will essentially involve selecting and applying learned facts, concepts, and procedures.

 Problems may be set in real-life situations, or may be concerned with purely mathematical questions involving, for example, numeric or algebraic expressions, functions, equations, geometric figures, or statistical data sets.
-Therefore, problem solving is included not only in the applying domain, with emphasis on the more familiar and routine tasks but also in the reasoning, domain.
+Therefore, problem solving is included not only in the applying domain, with emphasis on the more familiar and routine tasks, but also in the reasoning domain.